ggraner/DataHubs/_posts/2022-11-07-framework-core.md

 * Presentation Layer
 * Value Creation and Enhancement Process

+All of them describe a specific part of the whole concept.
+The parts are linked and related.

 You'll find the File in the Download Section.
-It's editable with https://www.diagrams.net/
+It's editable with <a href="https://www.diagrams.net">diagrams.net</a>